Skip to content

 Red Rock Lake Curlyleaf Pondweed Aquathol See map 13 acres May 17 (Wednesday)

-Rice Marsh Lake Curlyleaf Pondweed Diquat N/A (no 2023 treatment) N/A No treatment in 2023
+Rice Marsh Lake Curlyleaf Pondweed N/A N/A (no 2023 treatment) N/A No treatment in 2023

-Lotus Lake Eurasian Watermilfoil ProcellaCOR/Diquat See map (pending) 22.2 To be determined
+Lotus Lake Eurasian Watermilfoil Diquat See map 22.92 June 15 (Thursday)

 *Dates may change due to weather.
 See "Timing" below.